Akshara-Balan/AI-Algorithms/README.md

 # AI-Algorithms

-This repository contains the lab experiments of AI ALgorithms Lab.
+This repository contains the lab experiments of AI Algorithms Lab.

 Experiments include: